muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

-A **Text** value, represented by `<Text>`, is characterized by an arbitrarily-long sequence of **Unicode** 10.0 standard *character codepoints*, where each distinct codepoint corresponds to a distinct integer in the set **{0..0xD7FF,0xE000..0x10FFFF}**, which explicitly does not represent any kind of thing in particular.
+A **Text** value, represented by `<Text>`, is characterized by an arbitrarily-long sequence of **Unicode** 10.0 standard *character code points*, where each distinct code point corresponds to a distinct integer in the set **{0..0xD7FF,0xE000..0x10FFFF}**, which explicitly does not represent any kind of thing in particular.